thenovatasha/sockets_c_examples/README.md

 To accomodate this, the structure for addrinfo is actually a linked list - of different IP addresses.
 If you are a client, typically you will connect to the first one available, or may employ load balacing on your app to distribute the load randomly.

+#### bind.c

+After the address is configured, (or for a client - found), we are ready to start requesting resources from the operating system.
+The first of which is a socket(....) call that creates a namespace - a description of the connection we are about to make.
+It returns a file descriptor which is a fancy way of saying "a handle to a file".
+The file descriptor can be used to interact with the socket by sending and receiving information from it.

+However, at this point, the system has not allocated any way of associating that file descriptor with any particular network resources.
+In other words, the address, port etc are not yet "mapped" to it.
+This process is called "binding".
+And a bind() call is made.

+This bind call is necessary only if the code is for a server side application where the server needs to allocate resources and sit in a loop listening for incoming messages on that descriptor associated with that file.
+If a proram is already interacting ("listening") on that port and address, then the binding fails with an error.

+#### listen.c

+#### accept.c

+#### connect.c